pooranis22/ECEN-676-PROJECT/README.md

     ./build_champsim.sh bimodal no no no no lru 1

 After build successful, sbatch the job_submits, the job scripts are under the job folder

+Don't forget to change my email to your email in the scripts!